 The Herbaria are open to all qualified researchers for scientific study and consultation.

-- Researchers are requested to make arrangements with the Curatorial and Research Associate or Curatorial Assistant prior to visiting, and to register in the lobby upon arrival.
+- Researchers are requested to make arrangements with the Director of Collections or Curatorial Assistant prior to visiting, and to register in the lobby upon arrival.

 - To prevent the introduction of insect pests, no dried plant material may be brought into the herbarium building without prior fumigation.
 Individuals wishing to bring material for comparison should make arrangements for fumigating well in advance of visiting.